Filialleiden » Filial affliction brewing at 0650 hours

 Another sharp pain shot from temple to temple.
-This was when a memory of Nico tending to a cut on Cadence’s cheek after she’d fallen while helping Nico escape from his childhood bullies had played through Werner’s mind.
+This was when a memory of Nico tending to a wound on Cadence’s cheek after she’d tripped and cut herself while helping Nico escape from his childhood bullies had played through Werner’s mind.
 This time, the memory did not come but the sensation remained.

 “Avoiding something just because it’s painful is irresponsible.”

 “Irresponsible?”
 Nico considered this.
 “That’s a heavy word.
 Responsibility can be shared sometimes, can’t it?”

 “Not when it’s delegated.
 That’s unacceptable.”

 “That’s an even heavier word.
 Why isn’t it acceptable?”

 Werner paused, feigning consideration.
 “In this circumstance, it’s selfish.”

 Nico hummed.
 “Okay, that’s a fair point, but still… Avoiding things you don’t like isn’t always a bad thing.”
 He pointed to the entrance, faintly beyond which the pitter-patter of rainfall could be heard.
 “That’s what umbrellas are for, right?”

 Werner counted fifteen seconds before saying, “You say strangely philosophical things sometimes.”

 Nico chuckled.
 “I’ve actually been keepin’ that one in my back-pocket for a while now.
 Never think of the right thing to say until the moment’s passed, but I guess today I got lucky.”